-This document describes how to use the Arm [®] Cortex [®] -M0 based STM32F0 Series in the context of a safety-related system, specifying the user's responsibilities for installation and operation, in order to reach the desired safety integrity level.
+This document describes how to use the STM32L0xx microcontrollers, based on an Arm^{®(a)} core, in the context of a safety-related system, specifying the user responsibilities for installation and operation, in order to reach the desired safety integrity level.

-This document is useful to system designers willing evaluate the safety of their solution embedding one or more STM32F0 Series microcontroller(s).
+This document is useful to system designers willing evaluate the safety of their solution embedding one or more STM32L0 Series microcontroller(s).